anchorblock/vnpy_trader/README.md

    This will create a new virtual environment named `myenv` with Python 3.9 installed.

-3. Activate the virtual environment: Activate the virtual environment using the following command:
+3. Activate the virtual environment:

    ```
    conda activate myenv
    ```

-4. Clone this repository: Clone this repository using the following command:
+4. Clone this repository:

    ```
    git clone https://github.com/anchorblock/vnpy_trader.git